top of page

 TikTok Is the Latest Example of Why You Need to Diversify Your Marketing Platforms

-Last week, after weeks of warning, it looked like the unimaginable might actually happen- one of the most popular social media apps in the United States would be effectively closed down due to perceived threats to national security.
+After weeks of warning, it looked like the unimaginable might actually happen.
+One of the most popular social media apps in the United States would be effectively closed down due to perceived threats to national security.

 This matters to all brands because this is a highly visible example of how brands do not really own their own content when it's living on social media.
-The only platform you can guarantee won't be shut down is your own website (and that could be argued as well).
+The only platform you can guarantee won't be shut down is your website.

 So knowing that, what do you do next?